shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 ## Part 2.
 Define storage struct

 Next, we define the state variables needed to operate the AMM.
-We will be using the same mathematical formula as used by Uniswap to determine the price of the assets (**K = totalToken1 * totalToken2**).
-For simplicity purposes, We are maintaining our own internal balance mapping (token1Balance & token2Balance) instead of dealing with external tokens.
+We will be using the same mathematical formula as used by Uniswap to determine the price of the assets (K = totalToken1 * totalToken2).
+For simplicity, We are maintaining our own internal balance mapping (token1Balance & token2Balance) instead of dealing with external tokens.
+The `HashMap` in Rust works in a similar way to a mapping in the Solidity language, storing a key-value pair.
+Also keep in mind that in Rust, data must have an associated type - which is why you'll see the type `Balance` associated with the number of shares.

 ```rust
 #[derive(Default)]